A Great Research-based Hack to Increase Strategic Buy-in

 The Bottom Line

-Would your strategy execution and adoption improve if you more rigorously challenged your strategic assumptions, plans, concepts, market realities, and organizational capabilities from a different perspective?
-If the stakes are high, the strategy is difficult to reverse, or there is an urgency to act quickly without all the necessary information, invest the time to pressure test your strategy with people who feel free to find fault with your thinking.
+Would your strategy execution and adoption strengthen if you consistently and rigorously challenged your strategic assumptions, plans, market realities, and organizational capabilities from multiple perspectives?
+When the stakes are high, invest the time to pressure-test your strategy with people who have both the insight and the freedom to uncover its weaknesses—before the market does.

-To learn more about how to increase strategic buy-in, download 7 Proven Ways to Stress Test Your Strategy Now
+To learn more about how to increase strategic buy-in, download 7 Proven Ways to Stress Test Your Strategy Before It’s Too Late

 Evaluate your Performance